Manuel1949/hyunyoung2_Machine_Learning/Tutorial/Tensorflow/04.LSTM/README.md

  The following is help site for those model, in partilcular LSTM.

- 1. tensorflow_RNN_test.py - This shows process of RNN, LSTM and GRU with raw coding and tensorflow api
+ 1. tensorflow_RNN_test.py - This shows the process of RNN, LSTM and GRU with raw coding and tensorflow api

+     - the structure of RNN, LSTM, GRU are implemented with numpy and tensorflow api